Why We Need Your Help

 We started in 2013, with Sarah-Jane and Stella working from their kitchen tables, with a dream of people and places joining in, putting participation first.
 We grew very quickly, and have since had support from ACE, the Foyle Foundation and Wellcome.

-This means, that as well as continuing to push for full participation and full inclusivity in culture (in 2016 62% of Maker teams included someone/s from an ethnic minority background and 27% included someone/s with a disability) we more than doubled our output and our impact in 2016 with no extra money, no extra staff and no extra time.
+Since then there have been a total of 934 Fun Palaces in 11 countries, led by 24,000 Makers with over 340,000 people taking part.
+This means, that as well as continuing to push for full participation and full inclusivity in culture we have more than tripled our initial impact with no extra money, no extra staff and no extra time.

-From late 2016 on we are supported in our Ambassadors Programme by Wellcome and the Paul Hamlyn Foundation – this funding goes to the Ambassadors themselves, supporting their work in five UK areas and enabling the Ambassadors to work together.
+From late 2016 on we have been supported in our Ambassadors Programme by Wellcome and the Paul Hamlyn Foundation – this funding goes to the Ambassadors themselves, supporting their work in five UK areas and enabling the Ambassadors to work together.
 It does not fund core Fun Palaces work.
 Wellcome also support some of our workshops around the country.

 If you visit a Fun Palace locally you probably won’t see the national and international effort, and after all, the local/community impact is what we’re after, so here’s what we do in addition to running our workshops, supporting our Ambassadors Programme, and making the weekend happen (Stella, Sarah-Jane and Kirsty do two days a week, Dan is freelance) :

 Stella writes blogs, articles, makes speeches, gives interviews, sits on panels, has meetings with anyone from senior Civil Servants to local activists about how Fun Palaces can be of use to communities.

 Sarah-Jane does the big budgets, the strategy and all the hard thinking about where we need to be in the next few years and beyond and how we’re going to get there.

-Kirsty – takes all that data and turns it into statistics and evaluation, so we know what we’re doing well, what we can do better, and what to concentrate on next.
+Kirsty – takes all our data and turns it into statistics and evaluation, so we know what we’re doing well, what we can do better, and what to concentrate on next.